When Do You Apply For College?

 - Should I retake the SAT or ACT to boost my score?

 The good news is, if you’re asking these questions at the start of your senior year, you still have plenty of time to apply to the schools on your list, or even to refine your list of schools.

 One key deadline to be aware of in the fall of your senior year is the Free Application for Federal Student Aid (FAFSA), which opens on October 1.
 FAFSA is what will determine your eligibility for financial aid.
 Make sure you are aware of how to apply for FAFSA to ensure you get all the necessary information ready before submitting.

 If you submitted an early application, winter is typically the time that you’d receive an early decision from that school.

-Most colleges have regular decision application deadlines between January and March, so winter is prime time for submitting the bulk of your college applications.
-Winter is also when many colleges host admission and scholarship interviews.
+Most colleges have regular decision application deadlines between January and March, so winter is a prime time for submitting the bulk of your college applications.
+Winter is also when many colleges host regular admission and scholarship application interviews.

 Spring of Senior Year